 Articles and chapters

-Hofstetter, E. and Stokoe, E. (accepted) Making the political relevant: How constituents and Members of Parliament raise political topics at constituency surgeries.
+Hofstetter, E. and Stokoe, E. (in press) Making the political relevant: How constituents and Members of Parliament raise political topics at constituency surgeries.
 In Kranert, M. and Horan, G. (eds) ‘Doing politics’: Discursivity, performativity and mediation in political discourse.
 Amsterdam, John Benjamins.

 Sikveland, R., Huma, B., Stokoe, E. and Hofstetter, E. (under review) Stop building rapport: Interactional problems with current institutional rapport strategies.